nikist97/Python-DataStructures/README.md

 covered_paths = []
 n_queen(6, covered_paths)
 # after execution covered_paths will be a list of lists, and every list in it would be a state the algorithm has covered

+# you can also use the n_queen_generator, which generates each path the algorithm checks one by one and if a StopIteration
+# error is raised the last returned path must be the actual solution
+generator = n_queen_generator(7)
+solution = None
+while True:
+    try:
+        solution = next(generator)
+    except StopIteration as err:
+        break
+print(solution) # prints the solution to the n_queen problem - [0, 2, 4, 6, 1, 3, 5]
 ```

 <br>